Winter, 10-Month, and Co-Op Housing

 We offer housing for unique situations where you may be taking a class or working during breaks in the academic year.
 Below you'll find specific information on our special housing policies.
-For more information, please contact Housing & Residence Life via phone or email.
+For more information, please contact Housing Services via phone or email.

-Starting with the Thanksgiving Break 2018 period, residence halls will remain open during the Thanksgiving, Winter, and Spring breaks for enrolled students who are in residence before and after each of the break periods.
-This is a change from previous times when most of the residence halls would close during these periods.
+Residence halls remain open during the Thanksgiving, Winter, and Spring breaks for enrolled students who are in residence before and after each of the break periods.

-In order to remain in the residence hall during the academic breaks, resident registration is required and students are requested to provide the best information possible about the specific days of planned occupancy.
-By registering, students agree to the special terms and conditions governing break housing (See Break Housing/Low Occupancy Considerations in the sidebar to the right) outlined in these pages and the registration process.
+In order to remain in the residence hall during the academic breaks, residents must register and provide the best information possible about the specific days of planned occupancy.
+By registering, students agree to the special terms and conditions governing break housing outlined in these pages and the registration process.

 Occupancy during the academic breaks does not require payment of additional fees.
 Occupancy during the breaks is factored into the room rate.

 Changes to a registration can be made throughout the break period in the event that your plans have changed.
 Students are strongly encouraged to submit changes at least 24 hours in advance of arriving to campus to ensure Hokie Passport access is activated.